lsst/ctrl_bps_htcondor/doc/lsst.ctrl.bps.htcondor/userguide.rst

 e.g., 3600, 10:00:00.

-This will instruct **ctrl_bps_htcondor** to include a service job that will run alongside the other, payload jobs in the workflow that should automatically create and maintain glideins required for the payload jobs to run.
+This will instruct **ctrl_bps_htcondor** to include a service job that will run alongside the other payload jobs in the workflow that should automatically create and maintain glideins required for the payload jobs to run.

 The service job managing the glideins will be automatically canceled once the workflow is completed.
-However, the exisiting glideins will be left for HTCondor to shut them down once they will remain inactive for the period specified by ``provisioningMaxIdleTime`` (default value: 10 min., see below) or maximum wall time is reached.
+However, the existing glideins will be left for HTCondor to shut them down once they remain inactive for the period specified by ``provisioningMaxIdleTime`` (default value: 10 min., see below) or maximum wall time is reached.

 If the automatic provisioning of the resources is enabled, the script that the service job is supposed to run in order to provide the required resources *must